mattsilber/imageloader/readme.md

 By default, the ImageRequest will show the loading stub, but not the error stub, which needs to be manually enabled.
 I don't remember for the life of me why I did that, but I may consider changing that in the future...

+### Transitions

+As of version 1.1.0, a single TransitionController is now the interface between a single TransitionDrawable and any TransitionModules it contains.
+The TransitionModules are the modular components used to actually perform adjustments to the underlying Canvas/Bitmap/Drawable at the appropriate times, and can be easily added to any request.
+The idea here is to (hopefully) allow multiple types of transitions to be run at the same time (e.g. scale and fade).

+The currently included TransitionModules are the FadingTransitionModule and the ScalingTransitionModule.

 ##### Notes
 * Prefetching images can be achieved by simply not setting a target View (e.g. don't call ImageRequest.setTargetView(myImageView).
 * ImageRequest's for the same URL are safe to call at the same time.
 The ImageLoader will delay subsequent requests for the same URL until the download has finished.